tetra-framework/tetra/README.md

   - Resumable server state

-    Between public method calls, the component's full server state is saved.
+    Between public method calls, the components' full server state is saved.
 For security, this state is encrypted.

   - Public server methods